Fermion masses and mixings and $g-2$ muon anomaly in a $Q_6$ flavored 2HDM: Abstract

 \section{Abstract}

-We propose an extended 2HDM with $Q_6\times Z_4\times Z_2$ symmetry that can interpret the SM fermion mass hierarchy and their mixing patterns with the Dirac CP phase in the framework of the type-I seesaw mechanism.
-The smallness of neutrino masses is obtained via the Type-I seesaw mechanism.
-Both normal and inverted neutrino mass hierarchies are consistent with the experimental data on the lepton and quark masses and mixing patterns.
-The prediction for the Dirac phase is $\delta_{CP}\in (1.50, 1.82)\pi$ for normal ordering and $\delta_{CP}\in (1.50, 1.80)\pi$ for inverted ordering that includes its experimentally maximum value.
-The sum of neutrino masses is predicted to be $\sum m_i \in (58.50, 60.50)$\, meV for normal ordering and $\sum m_i\in (98.50, 101.00)\, $ \, meV for inverted ordering which are well consistent with all the recent limits.
-In addition, the predictions for the effective neutrino masses are $\langle m_{ee}\rangle \in (3.70, 3.90)$\, meV for normal ordering and $\langle m_{ee}\rangle \in (48.00, 49.40)$\, meV for inverted ordering which are in consistence with the recent experimental bounds.
+We propose an extended 2HDM with $Q_6\times Z_4\times Z_2$ symmetry that can successfully accommodate the SM fermion mass and mixing hierarchy.
+The tiny masses of the active neutrinos are generated from a type-I seesaw mechanism mediated by very heavy right- handed Majorana neutrinos.
+The model gives a natural explanation of the charged lepton mass hierarchy.
+Besides that, the experimental values of the physical observables of the neutrino sector: the neutrino mass squared splittings, the leptonic mixing angles and the leptonic Dirac CP violating phase, are also successfully reproduced for both normal and inverted neutrino mass hierarchies.
+We find a feasible range of values for the leptonic Dirac CP phase to be in the ranges $\delta_{CP}\in (305.90, 348.70)^\circ$ for normal ordering and $\delta_{CP}\in (308.00, 348.00)^\circ$ for inverted ordering, which is consistent with the 3$\sigma$ experimentally allowed limits.
+The sum of neutrino masses is obtained as $\sum m_i \in (58.03, 60.51)$ meV for normal ordering and $\sum m_i\in (98.07, 101.40)$ meV for inverted ordering which are well consistent with all the recent limits.
+In addition, the obtained ranges for the effective neutrino masses are $\langle m_{ee}\rangle \in (3.80, 4.38)$\, meV, $m_{\beta} \in (8.53, 9.34)\, \mbox{meV}$ for normal ordering and $\langle m_{ee}\rangle \in (47.85, 49.58) $ meV, $m_{\beta} \in (48.39, 50.09)\, \mbox{meV}$ for inverted ordering which are in agreement with the recent experimental bounds.
 For the quark sector, the derived results are also in agreement with the recent data on the quark masses and mixing angles.
-The considered model can also accommodate the muon anomalous magnetic moment and the mesons oscillation in accordance with the experiment data.
+The model under consideration can also accommodate the muon anomalous magnetic moment.

-\keywords{Quark and lepton masses and mixing; Extensions of electroweak Higgs sector; Neutral currents; Non-standard-model neutrinos, right-handed neutrinos, discrete symmetries; Flavor symmetries.}
+\keywords{Quark and lepton masses and mixing; Extensions of electroweak Higgs sector; Neutral currents; Non-standard-model neutrinos, right-handed neutrinos, discrete symmetries; flavor symmetries.}